 Bike racks for use by campus personnel have been placed in various locations.
-Bikes may not be parked in dangerous ways or locations which constitute a safety hazard, such as chained to stair railings or on disabled access ramps.
-Bikes parked in dangerous ways or locations on WUSM property will be removed and impounded by Protective Services.
+Bikes may not be parked in dangerous locations that create a safety hazard, such as chained to stair railings or on disabled access ramps.
+Bikes parked in dangerous locations on WUSM property will be removed and impounded by Protective Services.
 Impounded bikes may be claimed by dialing 314-362-4357.
 Proof of ownership is required.
 The School of Medicine will not be liable for the cost of repairing or replacing any security device damaged while removing and impounding illegally parked bikes.
-Helmets, saddlebags and other personal items should not be left with parked bikes.
+Helmets, saddlebags, and other personal items should not be left with parked bikes.
 Leaving these items unattended and in plain view invites petty theft.
-Bicyclists are responsible for safe operation of their bike, as are motor vehicle operators.
-This is particularly true in an open, high-pedestrian traffic area such as the School of Medicine campus.
-Safety of campus personnel is the prime consideration.
+Bicyclists are responsible for the safe operation of their bike, as are motor vehicle operators.
+This is particularly true in a high-pedestrian traffic area such as the School of Medicine campus.
+Safety of campus personnel is the prime concern.

-Fingerprinting for purposes of application to various boards and agencies is provided at no cost, by appointment only, for campus personnel and students, at the Protective Services Office located at the Mid Campus Center.
+Fingerprinting for purposes of application to various boards and agencies is provided at no cost, by appointment only, for campus personnel and students, at the Protective Services office in the Mid Campus Center.
 To schedule an appointment, dial 314-362-4357.
 Employees must present their WUSM photo ID badge and/or other positive proof of identity before being fingerprinted.

-Fingerprints to be taken for federal agencies may require the use of those agency’s fingerprint cards.
+Fingerprints taken for federal agencies may require the use of those agency’s fingerprint cards.
 These cards and any other relevant information should be provided to Protective Services by the requester.
 Some agencies require fingerprinting by a police department.
-In this case, the Campus Police at the Washington University Danforth Campus may be contacted at 314-935-5555 or contact the nearest local law enforcement agency.
+In this case, the Washington University Police Department, on the Danforth Campus, may be contacted at 314-935-5555, or contact the nearest local law enforcement agency.

 Fire drills and extinguishers

 Protective Services Officers present pre-drill training for employees and conduct fire drills in School of Medicine buildings.
-Employees are instructed in general fire safety, the use and location of fire extinguishers, use of alarm pull stations and evacuation procedures.
+Employees are instructed in general fire safety, the use and location of fire extinguishers, use of alarm pull stations, and evacuation procedures.
 Programs are coordinated with Facilities Engineering and the Environmental Health & Safety Department.
-Fire extinguishers in public areas such as building entrances, elevator lobbies and public hallways on campus are the responsibility of the Protective Services Department with regards to inspection, recharging and replacement.
-Fire extinguishers within departmental spaces are the responsibility of the respective departments.
-Fire alarm systems and hardware are the responsibility of Faciltiies Engineering, 314-362-3100.
+Fire extinguishers in public areas, such as building entrances, elevator lobbies, and public hallways on campus, are the responsibility of Protective Services, which inspects, recharges, and replaces them as needed.
+Fire extinguishers in departmental spaces are the responsibility of the respective departments.
+Fire alarm systems and hardware are the responsibility of Facilitiies Engineering, 314-362-3100.